aws-powertools/powertools-lambda-typescript/docs/features/idempotency.md

     ```

     1. Replace the Security Group ID and Subnet ID to match your VPC settings.
+    2. Replace the Security Group ID and Subnet ID to match your VPC settings.

 === "Redis AWS CloudFormation example"